 The legs are comprised of many different muscle groups and fibrous attachments.
 With that said; the legs are strong and have incredible endurance and adaptive components to them...

 Your leg training should have different exercise strategies cycled often so the legs continue to respond to the training your inflicting on them.

-Before we begin to delve much deeper into building mass and size for the upper legs, there are five main components that should be understood before you take on any serious mass and size training for the legs.
+Before we begin to delve much deeper into building mass and size for the upper legs, there are five main components that should be understood before you take on any serious training for the legs.

 Try to keep the volume - meaning ‘the total number of sets and reps' - relatively high’.
 And keep the mindset of training very close to muscular failure.

-Your body will need a break from the stress.
+The body needs a break from this kind of stress.

-While you’re taking a break from heavy training, change the load of the resistance from 15 to 20% lower and use some different exercises for the next 3 to 5 weeks.
+While you’re taking a break from heavy training, change the load resistance by 15 to 20% - lower and use some different exercises for the next 3 to 5 weeks.
 Then come back and pick up where you left off in your mass training routine.

-This change will add new stress and a new adaptive process in your weight training for legs, they will be forced to change.
+This change will add new stress and a new adaptive process in your weight training for legs, forcing them to change.